 The thickness of the board needs to be 0.8mm, because the 2x15 pin connector is mounted on its edge.

-The disk image stored in the EEPROM chips can be read and written through the I2C connector.
+The disk image stored in the EEPROM chips can be read and written through the I2C connector using a popular and cheap CH341A mini programmer (device 24C4096 is to be selected).
 Its contents can be manipulated with an utility md100.